 A new book called “The End of Alzheimer’s: The First Program to Prevent and Reverse Cognitive Decline” demonstrates the need for supplemental nutrients and lifestyle changes to both prevent and heal Alzheimer’s.

 In fact, Dr. Dale Bredesen, M.D., states that one cause (one of three) in systemic inflammation in the body.
 Since we know omega-3 supplements reduce inflammation markers, it can work directly on the brain and indirectly against inflammation.

 What’s more, he demonstrates the reversal of cognitive brain decline through his supplement and lifestyle programs (2).

 While omega-3 supplements may not “boost” the brain function of a healthy adult or make him or her smarter, there are studies that support the use of omega-3 supplements for brain and body health and protection.
 Here are 4:

 Whether from foods or supplements, if you’re trying to achieve an 8:1 omega-6 to omega-3 ratio at worst, and optimally a 4:1 ratio, it takes both reducing omega-6s and increasing omega-3s.
 This typically means either eating at least 21 oz. of a fatty fish, like salmon, halibut, or tuna each week (9) or taking a strong Omega-3 supplement with DHA and EPAs.

-Most Americans do not consume enough from foods.
+Most Americans do not consume enough omega-3s in foods.

 This is the purpose of omega-3s supplements.
 If you don’t get enough fatty fish, you can take a supplement to boost your consumption.